 “This guide to commonly misspelled words and phrases is a time-saver for any writer.
-Spelling on the Go is a quick reference guide you can keep in the background of your work in progress.
+Quick Clicks: Spelling List is a quick reference guide you can keep in the background of your work in progress.
 If you are not sure how to spell a word, whether it's hyphenated or not, or which of several homonyms is the right one, like peak or peek, weather or whether, etc., you can find the answer with a few clicks and get back to work quickly.
 This is a must-have resource.
-I give Spelling on the Go a 5-star ranking as an indispensable writer's tool for spelling.”
+I give Quick Clicks: Spelling List a 5-star ranking as an indispensable writer's tool for spelling.”

 ~ John W. Kurtze